 Review of CSG-induced subsidence

-The GasFields Commission Queensland (GFCQ) recently undertook a review of the regulatory framework for CSG-induced subsidence.
+In late 2023, the GasFields Commission Queensland (GFCQ) undertook a review of the regulatory framework for CSG-induced subsidence.
 That review resulted in a number of recommendations being made to government.
 The Department of Resources has accepted the GFCQ’s review and announced that it will support six of the eight recommendations in full and two in principle.
 Several actions will be undertaken to address these recommendations, including:

 - developing a new framework to assess, manage and compensate for CSG-induced subsidence impacts to farming operations

-- expanding the remit of the Office of Groundwater Impact Assessment (OGIA) to provide advice on subsidence and develop tools to assess the impacts of subsidence on farming operations.
+- expanding the remit of OGIA to provide advice on subsidence and develop tools to assess the impacts of subsidence on farming operations.

 Read more about OGIA’s publications and reports.